microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 This will allow us to see much more complete data using the [Microshare® Standards](/docs/2/technical/data-format/microshare-standards).

-And we will also explain what the [IoT data](/docs/2/technical/data-format/microshare-standards) is when you go through the Microshare® devices clusters as well as [Ipso data](/docs/2/technical/data-format/microshare-standards).
+And we will also explain what the [IoT data](/docs/2/technical/data-format/microshare-standards) is when you go through the Microshare® devices clusters as well as [IPSO data](/docs/2/technical/data-format/microshare-standards).